Black Hole-Neutron Star Binaries near Neutron Star Disruption Limit in the Mass Regime of Event GW230529: Results

 In contrast to the results we are presenting for the SFHo EOS, the divergence between simulations which use the DD2 EOS and the FNH18 model highlights the sensitivity of the model to the choice of equation of state.
 For a BHNS system whose NS is described by the DD2 EOS and a mass ratio of $q =$ 3, we find our critical BH spin threshold for NS disruption to be at $\chi_{\rm crit} = -0.23$.
 For the DD2 EOS, we consider spins just above this threshold.
-For a BH of initial spin $\chi_{\rm BH} = -0.180$, the FNH18 model predicts that the binary will produce a remnant mass of 8.84$\times 10^{-04}$ M$_\odot$.
-Numerical results demonstrate that the remnant mass will be significantly higher than this, just barely within the expected range covered by the model's error estimate.
-The simulation of the merger results in a remnant mass of 1.45$\times 10^{-02}$ M$_\odot$.
-Similarly, for an initial BH spin of $\chi_{\rm BH} = -0.130$, FNH18 predicts that the neutron star will disrupt and the merger remnant will be of mass $M^{rem}_{model} = $3.36$\times 10^{-03}$ M$_\odot$.
-The numerical results show that this system will produce a remnant disk of mass 3.38$\times 10^{-02}$ M$_\odot$, lying outside the range of the model and error estimate.
-We also simulated a BHNS system with a BH spin of $\chi_{\rm BH} = -0.0296$.
-For $\chi_{\rm BH} = -0.0296$, FNH18 predicts a mass remnant of $M^{\rm rem}_{\rm model} = $1.22$\times 10^{-02}$ M$_\odot$.
-The simulated merger results in a remnant mass of 4.88$\times 10^{-02}$ M$_\odot$.
+For a BH of initial spin $\chi_{\rm BH} = -0.180$, the FNH18 model predicts that the binary will produce a total remnant mass of 8.84$\times 10^{-04}$ M$_\odot$.
+Numerical results demonstrate that the total remnant mass will be significantly higher than this, just barely within the expected range covered by the model's error estimate.
+The simulation of the merger results in a total remnant mass of 1.45$\times 10^{-02}$ M$_\odot$.
+Similarly, for an initial BH spin of $\chi_{\rm BH} = -0.130$, FNH18 predicts that the neutron star will disrupt and the total merger remnant will be of mass $M^{rem}_{model} = $3.36$\times 10^{-03}$ M$_\odot$.
+The numerical results show that this system will produce a total remnant mass of 3.38$\times 10^{-02}$ M$_\odot$, lying outside the range of the model and error estimate.
+We also simulated a BHNS system with a BH spin of $\chi_{\rm BH} = -0.030$.
+For $\chi_{\rm BH} = -0.030$, FNH18 predicts a total remnant mass of $M^{\rm rem}_{\rm model} = $1.22$\times 10^{-02}$ M$_\odot$.
+The simulated merger results in an overall remnant mass of 4.88$\times 10^{-02}$ M$_\odot$.
 (See Fig.~\ref{fig:massavgsdd2} for the time evolution of the remnant mass and Fig. \ref{fig:comparisonsdd2} for a visual comparison of numerical results with FNH18.)
-These results still corroborate that higher initial BH spins correlate to higher remnant disk masses, however, two of the three simulations with NSs described by the DD2 EOS have remnant disk masses which lie outside of the range of expectation as predicted by FNH18, even after accounting for numerical errors in these simulations and claimed uncertainties in the FNH18 fit.
+These results support the correlation between higher initial BH spins and higher total remnant masses, however, two of the three simulations with NSs described by the DD2 EOS have total remnant masses which lie outside of the range of expectation as predicted by FNH18, even after accounting for numerical errors in these simulations and claimed uncertainties in the FNH18 fit.
 It should be noted particularly in the context of our results for the DD2 EOS that the FNH18 model assumes a mass measurement 10 ms post-merger.